 by The Chocolate Dictionary

 A chocolophyte is an artist whose creativity is inspired by chocolates.
-American poet Wallace Stevens once wrote that “There must be some wing on which to fly”.
+American poet Wallace Stevens once wrote “There must be some wing on which to fly”.
 For a chocolophyte, that wing is made of chocolate.
 Coleridge said great artists could be animated for a lifetime by one idea, one discovery.
-For Renoir it was the all-encompassing arc of the female curve.
+For Renoir it was the arc of female curves.
 For Degas it was the frothy tulle of dancers’ tutus.
 And for Robert Linxe, founder of La Maison du Chocolat, it was the search for the perfect ganache.